michbeck100/pimatic-hap/README.md

 To exclude devices from being registered as Homekit Accessory, just set the "exclude" flag to true.
 By default all supported devices will be registered.

 For some devices it's possible to override the default Service (find the explanation of Services [here](https://github.com/KhaosT/HAP-NodeJS#api)).
 This is helpful if e.g. a lamp is connected to a pimatic-enabled outlet.
 Changing the Service to "Lightbulb" will make Homekit recognize the outlet as light, not as switch.
 This may also change the commands, that one can use with Siri.
+Currently just switches may act as a light.
+If you have suggestions for other possible overrides, that make sense, please create a [feature request](https://github.com/michbeck100/pimatic-hap/issues/new).

 Since the "hap" attribute doesn't belong to the device config schema, pimatic will issue a warning, that this is an unknown config entry.
 Maybe it will be officially possible to extend the configuration.
 Since then just ignore this warning.